- Assistant Professor of Pediatrics

 Quality and Safety

-In the coming decades, Johns Hopkins Children’s Center will lead a radical transformation of modern medicine.
-Our researchers have learned that providing high quality and safe health care requires consciously built smart health care systems.
-Such work requires maximal use of information technology and human factors engineering — the discipline of applying what is known about human capabilities and limitations to the design of products, processes, systems and work environments.
-Identifying a new therapy is but a fraction of the work needed to ensure that the right patients receive that therapy at the right time, at the right dose and for the right reasons every time.
-This requires system redesign with a focus on patient safety.
+We accomplish this by using state-of-the-art information technology and human factors engineering, which considers human capabilities and limitations in the design of products, processes, systems and work environments.
+Identifying a new therapy is a fraction of the work needed to ensure that the right patients receive that therapy at the right time, at the right dose and for the right reasons — throughout every encounter.